What It Means to Be a Strategic PMO

 Projects come in regardless of strategic fitProjects are gated by strategic relevance

-If your PMO still checks off tasks but doesn’t advance strategy—you might have a traditional PMO wearing a “strategic” label.
+If your PMO checks off tasks but doesn’t advance strategy, it may be wearing a “strategic” label without doing strategic work.

 How to Get Started (or Refocus)

-If you’re reading this and thinking, “Yes—we need to do this,” here are your first moves:
+If you’re reading this and thinking, “Yes—we need to move in this direction,” consider these as starting points:

 Closing